Manhattan West: One Manhattan West

 The structural system of the tower is composed of a central reinforced concrete core and a perimeter steel moment frame.
 Part of the tower overhangs the below ground train tracks leading into Penn Station.
 In order to avoid the tracks, the perimeter columns on the south, north, and east sides do not come down to ground level, but are transferred to the core above the building's lobby.
 Skidmore, Owings & Merrill also served as the lead structural engineer on the building, the 15th-tallest in New York City as of November 2022, while Jaros, Baum & Bolles was the MEP engineer and AECOM Tishman Construction was the primary contractor.

 The 67-story, 2.1 million square-foot structure topped out in August 2018 and was completed in 2019.

+Placed outside One and Two Manhattan West, Charles Ray's sculpture Adam and Eve (2023) consists of two larger-than life figures made of stainless steel blocks.

 Two Manhattan West

-Two Manhattan West, also designed and engineered by Skidmore, Owings & Merrill, is scheduled for completion in 2023.
+Two Manhattan West, also designed and engineered by Skidmore, Owings & Merrill, was completed in January 2024.
 Permits filed in November 2017 showed the building to include just under 1.75 million square feet (163,000 m2) of office space on 59-stories with plans to reach 935 feet (285 m) in height.
 Construction began at the end of 2019.
 In 2022, the building topped out at 58 stories with 2 million square feet.

+Installed in the lobby of Two Manhattan West, Christopher Wool's Crosstown Traffic (2023) measures 28ft by 39ft and is both his first mosaic as well as his largest work of art.

 Law firm Cravath, Swaine & Moore announced in October 2019 that it would occupy thirteen floors at Two Manhattan West, solidifying its place as the anchor tenant.
 In August 2022, global accounting firm KPMG announced that it intended to move its U.S. headquarters to the building in 2025.
 Totaling 456,000 square feet, the space KPMG will occupy represents a 40% decline in space currently leased by the firm in Midtown.
-In September 2022, hedge fund firm D.E.
-Shaw agreed to occupy eight floors in the building beginning in 2024.
+In September 2022, investment and technology development firm D. E. Shaw & Co. agreed to occupy eight floors in the building beginning in 2024.

 The Eugene

-The Eugene, also referred to as Three Manhattan West, located at 435 West 31st Street, is a 62-story residential building that broke ground in December 2014 and was completed in 2017.
-It is 730 feet (220 m) high and has a total of 834 apartments, divided between 675 market-rate units and 169 affordable units.
+The Eugene, previously known as Three Manhattan West, located at 435 West 31st Street, is a 64-story residential building that broke ground in December 2014 and was completed in 2017.
+It is 730 feet (220 m) high and has a total of 844 apartments, divided between 675 market-rate units and 169 affordable units.

 Pendry Manhattan West

-The Pendry is a 21-story hotel operated by Pendry Hotels with 164 guest rooms including 30 suites, a restaurant, a lounge, an open-air terrace bar, and meeting and event space.
+The Pendry is a 21-story hotel operated by Pendry Hotels and Resorts with 164 guest rooms including 30 suites, a restaurant, a lounge, an open-air terrace bar, and meeting and event space.
 The building, also designed by Skidmore Owings & Merrill, began construction in December 2018 and opened on September 17, 2021.
 It is the Pendry brand's first New York City location.